jjcremmers/jjcremmers.github.io/_pages/industry.md

 title: Information for partners from industry
 ---

-Information for partners from industry.
+Information for partners from industry..